marcorosso768/marcorosso768.github.io/_pages/en/talks.md

 permalink: /talks/
 title: talks
 description: <i>Invited talks, conference presentations, and workshops where I have presented my work, each listed with the paper presented.
 Upcoming events are marked as such, and other academic events are listed separately.</i>
+meta_description: "Invited talks, conferences, and workshops where I have presented my work, each listed with the paper presented."
 nav: true
 nav_order: 2
 ---